crest-cassia/oacis_docker/README.md

 ## Quick Start

-1. Setup docker engint(1.8 or later is required)
+1. Setup docker engine (version 1.8 or later is required.)

     - See [Docker home page](https://www.docker.com/).
-    - If you are Mac or WIndows user, install [Docker Toolbox](https://www.docker.com/toolbox).
+    - If you are Mac or Windows user, install [Docker Toolbox](https://www.docker.com/toolbox).

 2. Start an oacis instance
     ```sh
-    docker run --name oacis -d oacis/oacis
+    docker run --name oacis -p 3000:3000 -d oacis/oacis
     ```

     - The default port is 3000.
+(You can choose another port like `-p 3001:3000`.)
     - (for Mac or Windows users) Run the above command in *Docker Quickstart Terminal*.

 3. Access OACIS web interface